Rangeland Co-design, Knowledge, Engagement and Monitoring

 • Our Objective

-Strengthening the governance structures, strategic partnerships, and knowledge systems that connect and guide all projects in Naibunga and Ol Donyiro, creating the conditions for coordinated, lasting impact across the programme.
+Strengthening the governance structures, strategic partnerships, and knowledge systems that connect and guide all projects in Naibunga and Ol Donyiro, creating the conditions for coordinated work and lasting results across the work as a whole.

 • Figures